Jaden-Padilla/AZURE-VM-S/README.md

 <h2>Operating Systems Used </h2>

-- macOS Monterey</b> (12.2.1)
+- Windows 10 Pro </b> (Version 21H2)

 <h2>List of Prerequisites</h2>

-- Active and running account with Microsoft Azure- If account has not already been made you can simply create a free acccount
+- Active and running account with Microsoft Azure- If account has not already been made you can create a free acccount with 200$ worth of credits.
-- Item 2
-- Item 3
-- Item 4
-- Item 5

 <h2>Installation Steps</h2>